 Students then matched their findings with those of the police.
 Organizers also allowed the participants to use extrication tools and operate the tower-ladder truck to gain yet a deeper understanding of the process.

 Feedback from the mock drill seemed to be positive for all involved.
 With the reality of a serious crash impact no doubt imprinted on their minds, the students got more than knowledge for their courses, they got an interactive reminder in the importance of safe driving.

 Were you or a loved one injured in a car crash?
-The auto accident lawyers at Greg Monforton & Partners offer FREE case evaluations to anyone whose collision was the result of another persons reckless behavior.
+A Windsor personal injury lawyer at Greg Monforton & Partners can offer a FREE case evaluation to anyone whose collision was the result of another persons reckless behavior.

 For a free consultation, call 1-866-320-4770 today, or fill out our online review form.